California congressman Duncan Hunter to quit after holidays

 It was not immediately clear if a special election would be held to fill the seat for the rest of Hunter’s term.

-According to the secretary of state’s office, Democratic Gov. Gavin Newsom is not required to schedule a special election because Hunter is leaving after a Dec.
-6 deadline.
+According to the secretary of state’s office, Democratic Gov. Gavin Newsom is not required to schedule a special election because Hunter is leaving after an early December deadline.
 Hunter was facing reelection next November.

 When Hunter departs, he will become the fourth House Republican this year to resign and leave Congress before their term expires.
 That’s in addition to 22 others who have announced they are not seeking reelection in 2020.